husubeyli/iha_registration_proj/README.md

 # Introduction

-The goal of this project is to provide minimalistic django project template that everyone can use, which _just works_ out of the box and has the basic setup you can expand on.
+The goal of this project is to provide minimalistic django project template that iha create project

-Template is written with django 1.11 and python 3 in mind.
+Template is written with django 4.1.2 and python 3.8 in mind.
+Docker version 20.10.20

 ### Main features